-Netblotch of barley occurs in two forms, one producing a network of necrosis on leaves extending mostly along the veins and partly across the veins of the leaf (termed the net form) and the other causing smaller discrete dark spots (termed the spot form).
+Netblotch occurs in two forms, one producing a network of necrosis on leaves extending mostly along the veins and partly across the veins of the leaf (termed the net form) and the other causing smaller discrete dark spots (termed the spot form).
 Both also produce chlorosis around infected areas as the infection matures.

 Early symptoms are similar to Ramularia so diagnostic tests or close examination of spores may be needed to confirm identification.

 On juvenile plants, particularly emerging crops, the disease may also appear as a brown stripe extending from the leaf base to the tip, similar to leaf stripe.

 Pictures and diagram of net blotch life cycle taken from The encyclopaedia of cereal diseases (2008)

 The disease can spread on seeds but the main source of inoculum is infected stubble and volunteers, from which rain-splashed spores (conidia) and wind-blown spores (ascospores) are dispersed.

 Some varieties are much more susceptible than others.